EdgarAllenExile/notehub/02. Projects/az-204/actual-work-notes.md

 ## Service Bus

 So the API drops things in to the service bus, it has a variety of queues, but we are interested in the topic.
 From the topic, we have two subscriptions.
 Somehow there is a transformation going from the subscription to the logic app that I cannot see.

+## Function Apps

+So from the SB, we then offload them with a function app, Then process them using a logic app?

+Annoyingly, the version that is in production is in the wapf project for some reason

+What the fuck is this configuration.
+Our Function app env settings are passed through to the function app in question either in the release config or the actual app service Function App page????

+Oh we do that "%thing%" variable replacement thing!

+## Logic Apps

+Our logic apps are the ones that have the stupid GUI editor.
+Also they are actually in the app service plan thing.
+They are l2v2, single instance, not zone redundant and on a windows os/